aaronchantrill/Naomi_VOSK_STT/README.md

   - English - https://alphacephei.com/vosk/models/vosk-model-en-us-0.22-compile.zip
   - French - https://alphacephei.com/vosk/models/vosk-model-fr-0.6-linto-2.2.0-compile.zip
   - German - https://alphacephei.com/vosk/models/vosk-model-de-0.21-compile.zip
-4. Unzip the file and update path.sh to point to KALDI_ROOT (if kaldi is installed in your home directory, ie. ~/kaldi, then path.sh should be correct already).
+4. Unzip the archive and update path.sh to point to KALDI_ROOT (if kaldi is installed in your home directory, ie. ~/kaldi, then path.sh should be correct already).
+The folder you unzip the archive to will be referred to as $VOSK_COMPILE below.
 5. Copy your extra.txt file from ~/.config/naomi/vocabularies/&lt;locale&gt;/VOSK STT/&lt;vocabulary&gt;/extra.txt
 to $VOSK_COMPILE/db/extra.txt.
 6. Activate your Naomi virtual environment by running `workon Naomi`.